 A small number of applicants, with extensive relevant professional experience, who do not have honours on a suitable level 8 degree may be eligible for entry to the academic programme via Recognition of Prior Learning (e.g. completion of training that is at a lower academic level than is generally required).
 Such applicants must demonstrate, and provide evidence to attest to their acquisition of suitable learning outcomes in a relevant area.

-We begin processing applications approximately six months prior to the start of the course, although applicants are advised to apply as early as possible.
+We begin processing applications at least six months prior to the start of the course, although applicants are advised to apply as early as possible.
 The first stage our process is a review of the application form and documents.
 A short list of applicants are selected for interview.
-Interviews for the course stating in June 2018 will take place in February and March (applications should be received before end of January), and those for the group staring in August will take place in April/May (applications should be received before the end of March).
+Interviews for the course stating in June 2019 take place early in 2019 and those for the group staring in August take place from January on.
+When all places have been allocated the intake for the year will close and subsequent applications will be held for 2020.

 The venue for many of the on-site training days is in Ballymore, (near Moate) Co.
 Westmeath, where we have a purpose built and fully equipped and resourced training centre.
 Some modules are also delivered at alternative locations (generally therapy centres) including Limerick, Claremorris and Leixlip.
 Library facilities are available.